Lusito/pixlcam/docs/guide/influenced-camera.md

     public factor: number;
     /** The percentage amount to move with each update.
 A value between 0 and 1. */ public lerpFactor: number;
+    /** The number of frames to remember to smoothen the camera movement.
+Defaults to 30. */ averageMaxFrames?: number;
 ```

 ## Adding and Removing Cues